BIG NEWS: Scrapingdog is collaborating with Serpdog.

 Preparing the Food

-Now, since we have all the ingredients to prepare the scraper, we should make a GET request to the target URL to get the raw HTML data.
-We will scrape Google Search results using the requests library as shown below.
+We have all the ingredients to prepare the scraper, we should make a GET request to the target URL to get the raw HTML data.
+We will download the raw HTML from Google Search results using the requests library as shown below.

-We will first try to extract data from the first 10 search results and then we will focus on how we can scrape country-specific results.
+We will try to extract data from the first ten organic search results.

 headers={'User-Agent':'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/74.0.3729.169 Safari/537.36'}